-20 Apr A Guide to Horse Riding for Beginners
+06 Sep A Guide to Horseback Riding for Beginners

-Do your research and identify opportunities for horseback riding in your area.
+Do your research and find horseback riding opportunities in your area

-If you have never ridden a horse before then you’ll definitely want to search for “trail riding stables/barns”, which are also called “hack stables” in horse jargon.
-A “hack” is a horse that is use to walking along in a single file line and “following the leader”, which is perfect for a guided horseback ride where you needn’t have horsemanship skills.
-Hack riding is often referred to as “light exercise”.
-This is what we offer at Mountain Creek Riding Stables because it leads to docile horses giving safe horse rides for beginners who don’t know what they’re doing but still want to enjoy the activity.
-Our horseback rides are a pretty standard length too— 45 minutes is JUST enough to feel like a long horse ride without being too long and leaving people super sore (see tip #3 below).
-We’ve been in the guided horsebacking riding business a long time and cater to people who have never even seen a horse before, so that speaks to the worth of properly done trail rides!
+If you’ve never been on a horse before, you’ll want to search for “trail riding stables/barns,” which can also be called “hack stables” in horse jargon.
+A “hack” is a horse that’s accustomed to walking along in a single file line and following the leader.
+This is perfect for a guided horseback ride where you don’t need any previous horsemanship skills.
+Hack riding is light exercise for the horse.
+This is what we offer at Mountain Creek Riding Stables because it leads to docile horses giving safe rides for beginners who just want to enjoy the activity.
+Our horseback trail rides are standard lengths too.
+45 to 50 minutes is just enough to feel like a long ride without leaving people super sore.
+We’ve been in the guided horseback riding business a long time and cater to people who don’t have past riding experience.

-Of course, if you’ve ridden a horse a few times or if you are more serious about getting into the art and sport of horsemanship then maybe go for a ride at a hack stable, sure, but you’ll quickly need to look into lesson barns.
-These barns are specifically targeted at people who want to grow their horsemanship rapidly and offer instructors that can get you into all sorts of horse-related activities, with two of the most popular being barrel racing and dressage.
+Of course, if you’re more serious about getting into the sport of horsemanship, you can still enjoy yourself at a hack stable, but you may enjoy yourself more at a lesson barn.
+These barns are specifically targeted at people who want to grow and improve their riding skills.
+Instructors at lesson barns can help get you into all sorts of horse-related activities, including barrel racing and dressage.

-One last thing: “boarding barns” are places that allow you to keep a horse on their property if you don’t have space for them yourself.
-These stables are for horse owners, of course, though some boarding barns also offer lessons, but generally a beginner horse rider will not want to reach out to a boarding barn.
+Additionally, “boarding barns” are places that allow you to keep a horse on their property if you don’t have space for them yourself.
+These stables are for horse owners, although some boarding barns also offer lessons.
+Generally, if you’re a horseback riding beginner, you won’t need to reach out to a boarding barn.

-In general, for basic horse riding, you just need to have pants (so you don’t chafe on the saddle), secure shoes that cover the toes (no flip flops, no sandals even if they have a back, and definitely no heels), and a shirt that is comfy but not too big (don’t want it to get caught on anything).
+Generally, for basic horse riding, you’ll need to wear pants (so you don’t chafe on the saddle), secure shoes that cover the toes (no flip flops, sandals, or heels), and a comfortable shirt that’s not too big (so it won’t get caught on anything).

-Everything else for horseback riding is weather dependent: sunglasses, hats, bugspray, a raincoat (but no ponchos, they scare the horses!), and of course in the winter gloves, jackets, scarves… check the weather before you go out, most stables ride rain or shine!
+Everything else you might want for horseback riding is weather dependent, like sunglasses, hats, bug spray, a raincoat, and gloves and jackets in the winter.
+Make sure to check the weather before you go, most stables ride rain or shine!

-One other very important item is a helmet.
-While most horse riding stables make them optional, they are highly, highly recommended for beginner horseback riders.
+Another very important item is a helmet.
+While most horse riding stables make them optional, they are highly recommended for beginner horseback riders.

-When riding horseback you engage your lower back, abs, and most importantly your legs, to maintain balance atop the horse.
-The saddle will assist in this and gives a wider area for one to sit.
-But it is through your own power that you stay on, by engaging your core and squeezing the horse with your legs.
-This of course is made much easier if you sit with proper posture, so straighten that back!
+When you’re horseback riding, you engage your lower back, abs, and most importantly, your leg muscles.
+All this helps you to maintain balance when you’re on the horse.
+The saddle also gives you a wider area to sit and balance on.
+Staying on is made much easier if you sit with proper posture, so straighten that back!

-If you’re participating in one of the more advanced horsemanship activities like barrel racing, dressage, or going for a long horse ride (some barns offer 5-9 hour rides, even overnight trips) then you’ll ABSOLUTELY need to plan as though you’re doing a serious workout… because it is!
-Horseback riding of that caliber will keep you fit if done often enough but like every other workout plan it’s important to treat your body right by eating well and staying hydrated!
+If you’re participating in one of the more advanced horsemanship activities like barrel racing, dressage, or going for a long horse ride (some barns offer 5-9 hour rides or overnight trips), then you’ll ABSOLUTELY want to plan for that serious of a workout!
+That caliber of horseback riding will keep you fit if done often enough.
+And just like with every other workout routine, it’s important to treat your body right by eating well and staying hydrated!

 Book A Guided Horse Riding Trip In The Poconos

-Mountain Creek Riding Stables has been in the saddle of guiding beginner horse riding trips for quite a long time.
-Our trail guides will give you an introduction to horseback riding, go through the safety tips of being around the horses, how to use your body to steer your trusty steed, outfit you with a helmet if you’d like, and take you on an unforgettable first-ride through the Poconos on horseback!
+Mountain Creek Riding Stables has been in the business of guiding beginners on horseback riding trips since 1993, so we’re well established in the industry.
+Our trail guides will give you a thorough introduction, including horse safety tips, how to use your body to steer, and make sure you have a helmet that fits you.
+Don’t miss out on an unforgettable ride through the Poconos on horseback!